PhilomenaMusili/Random-Quote-Machine/README.md

 ## Preview

-This is just an overview of how the random quote machine.
+This is just an overview of how the random quote machine looks like 😊✨

 ![Preview](Quotes.png)